danielbarrios76/sample_app/README.md

 [*Ruby on Rails Tutorial* book](http://www.railstutorial.org/book).

 ## Notice

 This sample Not use Gem fog!!

 All images is stored in /images

 A cloud storage is a featured included in the next Sample Version

+A fully functional version of this application is at glacial-hamlet-38240.herokuapp.com